asaf6024/Find-ATM/README.md

 ## [Live Demo](https://find-atm-asaf.netlify.app/)

-A simple React app that displays a Map with markers of ATMs in a chosen city from several API sources:
+A simple React app that displays a Map included ATMs markers of a chosen city.
+Using several API sources:

 - **react-places-autocomplete**: location autocomplete
 - **Geocoding API**